ryuuichii-RI/SovereignExoticGarden/README.md

+# Sovereign MC

+Sovereign MC is a minecraft geopolitical Nations server.

 # ExoticGarden

 ExoticGarden is a big addon to [Slimefun 4](https://github.com/TheBusyBiscuit/Slimefun4) which brings various new Plants, fruits, vegetables and food items to the game.